-Child neglect is a serious public health, justice, social services, and education problem, not only compromising the immediate health of our nation's children, but also threatening their growth and intellectual development, their long-term physical and mental health outcomes, their propensity for pro-social behavior, their future parenting practices, and their economic productivity as eventual wage earners.
+Child neglect is one of society's more serious problems.
+It is a prevalent public health, justice, social services, and education problem, which not only compromises the immediate health of our nation's children, but also threatens their growth and intellectual development, their long-term physical and mental health, their propensity for anti-social behavior, their future parenting practices, and their economic productivity as eventual wage earners.